Top 100 Content Marketing Question: What are the must-haves when building a content marketing strategy from scratch?

 Use buyer persona research or customer question analysis to gain crucial insights into what buyers need.

-Here’s a step by step process for how to build a content marketing strategy from scratch:
+Here’s a step-by-step process for how to build a content marketing strategy from scratch:

 1. Secure buy-in through co-creation

-To secure buy-in from executives, R&D, sales and marketing, “co-create” your content marketing platform.
+To secure buy-in from executives, R&D, sales, and marketing, “co-create” your content marketing platform.

 How?
-Convene a team that gives voice to other people on the company’s content marketing mission, strategy, message and editorial calendar.
+Convene a team that gives voice to other people on the company’s content marketing mission, strategy, message, and editorial calendar.

 A co-creation approach is the most effective way to get the right issues debated, create understanding across departments, and move everyone onto the same page for implementation.
-Use a neutral facilitator to speed the process.
+Use a neutral facilitator to speed up the process.

 You can start to co-create content marketing strategy in any of 3 places: